Insights

 RC4 deprecation is not an isolated event.
 It is part of a broader Kerberos hardening effort in Active Directory that Microsoft is pursuing on three fronts:

-- 1PAC Validation (CVE-2024-26248 + CVE-2024-29056)— full enforcement since 8 April 2025.
+• 1PAC Validation (CVE-2024-26248 + CVE-2024-29056) — full enforcement since 8 April 2025.
 The KDC rigorously validates the PAC (Privilege Attribute Certificate) signature, blocking PAC forgery attacks.
 Already active and permanent.

-- 2RC4 deprecation (CVE-2026-20833)— enforcement since 14 April 2026.
+• 2RC4 deprecation (CVE-2026-20833) — enforcement since 14 April 2026.
 The KDC no longer issues RC4 tickets for accounts without explicit encryption.
-Rollback possible via registry until July 2026, then permanent.
+The registry rollback, available since January 2026, was removed with the July 2026 Patch Tuesday: enforcement has been permanent since then.

-- 3Certificate-based authentication (CVE-2025-26647)— strengthens validation of certificates used for Kerberos PKINIT authentication, preventing certificate impersonation attacks.
+• 3Certificate-based authentication (CVE-2025-26647) — strengthens validation of certificates used for Kerberos PKINIT authentication, preventing certificate impersonation attacks.
 Currently in phased rollout.

 The message is clear: Active Directory is becoming more secure, but it requires continuous attention to configuration and monitoring.
 Domains left “as they are” for years accumulate technical debt that eventually translates into outages.